 In the early 80’s after college I brought my used, very cool painted bike with Campy Record and Shimano Dura-Ace decked out components to Texas.
 I even went as far as to hunt down black anodized bolts and gold chains for it.
 In 1986 I heard about a bicycle ride in Wichita Falls, Texas called the Hotter N’ Hell 100.
 It was a 100 mile ride and of course I had to go on it.
 It was a butt burner.
 Even with my padded shorts and padded underwear I still couldn’t believe the excruciating pain.
 The next year I used two layers of padded underwear and it helped a little.
 Years later on the second day of the MS 150 ride from San Antonio to Corpus Christy I was actually riding on my thigh the whole way because my butt hurt too much to sit on the saddle.

-It wasn’t on that HHH ride or MS ride but on my usual weekend ride that I came up with the idea of having inflatable pads in your bike shorts that could be pumped up with air and released as you rode.
+It was on MS ride and on my usual weekend ride I came up with the idea of having inflatable pads in your bike shorts that could be pumped up with air and released as you rode.
 I thought this was such a simple idea and also a great solution to my saddle sore problem.
 This pain problem seemed to develop if I didn’t change my position on the saddle a little from time to time.
 By shifting my position I would get temporary relief but that didn’t last, so I shifted again.
 Having pads that were adjustable (dynamic) might just be the key.

 The day I thought about this idea I told it to the two people I loved and confided in the most; my girlfriend and my mother.
 They told me it was such a great idea I should patent it.
 That is exactly what I did.
 I PATENTED IT.
 The patent was named “inflated padded bike shorts”.
 Legal stuff, ya know.